droneshire/camarogeneration/README.md

 6) If you want images erased after being processed, check the 'Erase Images' checkbox

-7) If you want thumbnails, set the widths as desired
+7) If you want thumbnails, set the widths as desired.
+If you don't want thumbnails, set all widths to 0

+7) If yout want the original copied as well as thumbnails, check the 'Include Originals' box.

 8) Click 'Process Image List'